rizzn/Pastebin-Directory-Index/README.md

-# PBI - Pastebin Directory Index
+# PDI - Pastebin Directory Index
 ## Easy to use Pastebin Sites and their features

 - **BinBin[dot]it:** https://bitbin.it/ *+SyntaxHighlight +HiddenPaste +Encryption+*